soronity/chess/README.md

 Sometimes the app stops working seemingly randomly.
 If that happens you have to restart the backend server and try again.

 Sorry if you lost your game progress!
 I'm working on solving these issues.

+## Features to add

+- Uh, all the correct legal moves of chess of course!

 ## Credits